 Identification

-For identifying 1D connections, the same rules apply as for 0D connections, see clause 9.1.1.
+For identifying 1D connections, the same rules apply as for 0D connections, see 9.1.1.

 Location

 General

 The definition of the connection line is one or multiple polylines (sections).
 Each of the polylines is described as a series of points (vertices).
 All other curves can also be represented with this type of representation by adding necessary points and thus approximating to the needed accuracy.